-Bachelor of Science majoring in Information and Technology Management, from 2019
+Bachelor of Science majoring in Information and Technology Management

 As an Information and Technology Management student you’ll take courses that allow you to understand information management from a systems, data handling, and process perspective.